danielsaidi/Sheeeeeeeeet/README.md

 * [Title][ActionSheetTitle] - Shown topmost for an entire sheet
 * [Section Title][ActionSheetSectionTitle] - Shown topmost for a section
-* [Section Margin][ActionSheetSectionMargin] - Should be added before section titles
+* [Section Margin][ActionSheetSectionMargin] - Can be added before section titles

-You can add title components anywhere you want in your action sheets, although a title probably looks best topmost.
+You can add title components anywhere you want in your action sheets, although a title probably looks best topmost, a section title probably looks best before an item section etc.

 ### Header Views